 We are investigating whether STM 434 can change the course of ovarian tumor growth by blocking the action of Activin A. Preclinical studies demonstrated that Activin A inhibitors can reduce ovarian tumor growth, complement the benefits of concurrent chemotherapy and improve survival in mice.

 Other Advanced Solid Tumors

-We are also investigating STM 434 in several advanced solid tumors which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.
+We are also investigating STM 434 in several advanced solid tumors many of which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.

 Mechanism of Action

 Lu J, Haqq CM, Han HQ.
 Effects of a soluble activin type 2B receptor Fc fusion protein (STM 217) in TOV-21G, a mouse xenograft model of clear cell ovarian cancer.
 J Clin Oncol 2013; 31 (supplement; abstract 2541).
 (Citation)

 Zhou X, Wang JL, Lu J, Song Y, Kwak KS, Jiao Q, et al. Reversal of cancer cachexia and muscle wasting by ActRIIB antagonism leads to prolonged survival.
 Cell.
 2010; 142(4):531-43.
 (Citation)